 There are so many different ways you can use lemon curd including in desserts or as a dipping sauce.
 Lemon curd lasts up to a month in the fridge and can also be frozen for up to 3-6 months.
 So you can make some for now and save some for later!
 Lemon curd is also a great way to use up eggs if you have too many and need to use them.

-Ingredients Needed to Make Meyer Lemon Curd
+Ingredients Needed to Make This Recipe

 What are Meyer Lemons?

-Meyer lemons are smaller and sweeter than regular lemons and have a slight vanilla-herbal element.
-They smell AMAZING!
-They are also darker in color than regular lemons.
-If you can’t find Meyer lemons you can always use regular lemons.
 If you do use regular lemons, adding a splash of orange juice may help balance the tartness and give you a closer taste to Meyer lemon juice.
+This is optional.

 Recipes that use Lemon Curd